 Go ahead and read parts you’re positive you already know.
-Not because I’m sooper-smart or I’m trying to trick you, but maybe because another new streamer might have a question you can answer in the comments or some additional insight to add.
+That is to say, not because I’m sooper-smart or I’m trying to trick you, but maybe because another new streamer might have a question you can answer in the comments or some additional insight to add.

-We’re a community after all.
+After all, we’re a community.
 We help each other.

 1. Before Beginning: How to set the Best Goals

 2. Necessary Equipment: Best Equipment to Start Streaming